 Safety Above all Else

-Over time, Nolin has created a tradition of excellence by putting our employees’ safety and that of the community above all else.
-In fact, Nolin’s mission statement includes the words “safe, reliable and cost-effective electric services.”
-At the end of the day, we strive to deliver affordable and reliable electricity to our member-owners, but equally important, we want to return our workers home safely to their loved ones.
+Over time, Nolin has worked to create a culture of safety by putting ur employees’ safety and that of the community above all else.
+Our mission is to provide safe, affordable and reliable electricity to our members.
+At the end of the day, we strive to deliver affordable and reliable electricity, but equally important, we want to return our workers home safely to their loved ones.
 To do this requires ongoing focus, dedication and vigilance.

-Working with electricity is obviously a dangerous job, especially for lineworkers.
-Nolin has a compliance coordinator whose focus is keeping employees and the community safe around electricity.
-We established and follow safety protocols based on leading national safety practices for the utility industry.
-We require our lineworkers to wear specialized equipment when working next to or with power lines.
-There are specific safety requirements that our lineworkers follow when dealing with electricity.
-Our compliance team has regular meetings where they discuss upcoming projects from a safety perspective.
-They monitor and track near-misses of accidents in order to understand them, share “lessons learned” and practice safety measures.
-Nolin also encourages all of our crews to hold each other accountable for safety.
-By creating a culture of openness and transparency, we promote problem-solving with regard to safety.
+Working with electricity is an inherently dangerous job.
+Nolin employees follow safety protocols based on leading national safety practices for the utility industry.
+We require our line technicians to wear specialized equipment when working next to or with power lines.
+There are specific protocols that our line technicians follow when dealing with electricity.
+We have a safety team that monitors and tracks near-misses of accidents in order to understand them, share “lessons learned” and improve in the future.

 Keeping the community safe